How to Inflate and Deflate Your NRS Packraft

 Deflate Your Packraft With the Valve:

-- To deflate the packraft using the Bravo valve, simply remove the valve cover and press the plunger into its open position.
+- To deflate the packraft using the valve, simply remove the valve cover and press the plunger into its open position.
 The packraft will automatically start deflating.

 - To speed up deflation, fold or roll the packraft toward the valve.